MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

 Keep the spotlight moving.
 Give less-combat oriented characters opportunities to shine, discoveries, puzzles and fragile treasures.
 Incorporate the environment: lighting, weather, visibility, fog of war.
-Populate your battlefields with potential enegy: things to knock over, high places to fall off, kindling to start a blaze.
+Populate your battlefields with potential energy: things to knock over, high places to fall off, kindling to start a blaze.
 Use active hazards too: blazing buildings, crumbling ceilings, ...
 Recap and summarize the situation regurarly.
 End fights earlier rather then later.